jckash/CAPSTONE_1/README.md

 - HTML
 - CSS

-#How to Locally Run Save the Date
+# H1 How to Locally Run Save the Date

 This application is yet to be deployed.
 Follow these instructions to run the app locally.